A Preference-Driven Methodology for High-Quality Solidity Code Generation: Related Work

-Recent work has begun leveraging LLMs for smart contract analysis.
-Jiang et al.~\cite{tse24gassmell} demonstrate the potential of LLMs in identifying gas-wasting code smells in smart contracts, achieving promising results in detecting inefficient patterns that lead to unnecessary gas consumption.
-This approach combines the pattern recognition capabilities of LLMs with domain-specific knowledge about gas optimization.
+Existing preference learning approaches for code generation, including CodeDPO~\cite{zhang2024codedpo} and SafeDPO~\cite{kim2025safedpo}, primarily focus on single objectives among functional correctness, gas efficiency, and security, lacking unified multi-objective optimization frameworks.
+CodeDPO and Focused-DPO improve general code correctness through preference learning but do not address the unique challenges of smart contract generation.
+Our work introduces a fundamental paradigm shift by incorporating quantifiable blockchain-specific rewards that enable simultaneous optimization of all three critical dimensions—functional correctness, gas efficiency, and security—within a unified preference learning framework specifically designed for smart contract generation.
 LLM-based approaches have shown promise in understanding complex code patterns.
 Studies have explored how LLMs handle ambiguous code contexts~\cite{kuhn2023clam} and how they can be distracted by irrelevant information~\cite{shi2023large}.
 Jin et al.~\cite{jin2024llm} propose methods to extend LLM context windows without fine-tuning, which is particularly relevant for analyzing large smart contract codebases.
 These insights inform the design of more effective smart contract analysis tools.
 Gas optimization remains critical in smart contract development, with established strategies including storage packing, loop optimization, and redundant operation elimination~\cite{chen2017under,albert2018gasol,grech2020madmax}.
-However, existing tools~\cite{albert2018gasol,grech2020madmax,peng2025mulchain} primarily focus on post-development optimization rather than generating inherently gas-efficient code.
+However, existing tools~\cite{albert2018gasol,grech2020madmax} primarily focus on post-development optimization rather than generating inherently gas-efficient code.
 This reactive approach creates a fundamental gap that motivates the need for code generation frameworks with built-in gas efficiency considerations.
 Integrating defect detection and gas optimization into the code generation pipeline represents a paradigm shift from traditional sequential approaches~\cite{chen2020survey,ferreira2021eye}.
 While conventional methods treat security analysis and efficiency optimization as separate post-generation phases~\cite{chen2020survey,ferreira2021eye}, incorporating these considerations directly into the generation process enables the production of inherently robust and cost-effective smart contracts.
 This proactive integration is crucial given the immutable nature of blockchain deployments~\cite{immutable1,defi_attack_survey,smart_contract_security_survey,defi_security_analysis,smart_contract_vulnerabilities_ethereum}, where vulnerabilities cannot be patched post-deployment and have led to billions of dollars in financial losses~\cite{defi_financial_losses_2022,blockchain_security_incidents,smart_contract_attack_statistics}.